yangao07/abPOA/README.md

 abPOA can generate a plot of the final partial order alignment graph with the help of `DOT` programs.
 For example:

 ![pog](https://github.com/yangao07/abPOA/blob/master/pog.png)

+The numbers inside the nodes are the node IDs.
+The numbers on the edges are the edge weights.
+`S` and `E` are virtual start and end nodes that have no sequence bases.

 ## <a name="dev"></a>For development
 abPOA is not only a standalone tool for MSA and consensus calling, it can also work as a programming library. [example.c](example.c) shows how to use the C APIs of abPOA to perform MSA and generate a consensus from a set of sequences.
 Basically, the library file `libabpoa.a` and two header files [abpoa.h](include/abpoa.h) and [simd_instruction.h](include/simd_instruction.h) are needed to make abPOA work in your program.